There's good evidence that eating a healthy diet can reduce your risk of:

 Food group Amount per day Starchy foods 33 percent Fruit and vegetables 33 percent

-Milk and dairy foods 15 percent Non-dairy protein 12 percent Foods high in sugar and/or fat 5 to 8 percent
+Milk and dairy foods 15 percent Non-dairy protein 12 percent Foods high in sugar and/or fat 5 percent

 Starchy foods contain carbohydrates, which release energy slowly throughout the day.
 These should be your main source of energy so it's a good idea to include them with every meal.
 They will fill you up so you're less likely to feel hungry and snack during the day.